flutter/website/src/docs/release/breaking-changes/scrollable-alert-dialog.md

 ## Migration guide

+You might see the following issues as a result of this change:

-### Semantics tests may fail because of the addition of a SingleChildScrollView.
+**Semantics tests might fail because of the addition of a `SingleChildScrollView`.**

-Upon manually testing Talkback and VoiceOver, they still behave correctly and the same.
+: Manual testing of the `Talkback` and `VoiceOver` features show that they still exhibit the same (correct) behavior as before.

+**Golden tests might fail.**
-However, this change might have caused semantics golden diffs in some tests since the SingleChildScrollView now nests both the title and content widgets.
+: This change might have caused diffs in (previously passing) golden tests since the `SingleChildScrollView` now nests both the title and content widgets.
-Some Flutter projects have taken to creating semantics tests by taking goldens of semantics nodes using in Flutter's debug build.
+  Some Flutter projects have taken to creating semantics tests by taking goldens of semantics nodes used in Flutter's debug build.

-Any semantics golden updates that reflect the scrolling container addition is expected and these diffs should be safe to accept.
+  <br>Any semantics golden updates that reflect the scrolling
+  container addition are expected and these diffs should be safe to accept.

   Sample resulting Semantics tree:

 ```
 flutter:        ├─SemanticsNode#30 <-- SingleChildScrollView